moshesipper/OMNIREP/README.md

-# OMNIREP
-The OMNIREP algorithm: Coevolving interpreters and representations.
+# The OMNIREP algorithm: Coevolving interpreters and representations.

 The project is available here: https://github.com/EpistasisLab/OMNIREP